aniru-dh21/Image_Search/README.md

 - Once registered, you will be redirected to <a href="https://unsplash.com/oauth/applications">this page</a>.

 - Click on the `New Application` button.
 On the next screen:
+  - Check all the checkboxes and click on `Accept Terms` button